- Teacher Certification Map

 Put forth by IDOE, the Indiana School Personnel Job Bank is a database that allows potential teaching candidates to search online and apply for school positions within the Indiana Public School System.

 Indiana Certification Reciprocity

-Indiana will accept some teaching credentials from all but the following states: Alaska, Iowa, and Minnesota.
+Indiana will accept some teaching credentials from some states.
 Contact the Indiana Department of Education to inquire about your specific situation.
 Please see our interstate reciprocity disclaimer for more information.

 Indiana Teacher Salary